rodriguezgloria/DH110/README.md

 > Despite having an awesome aesthetic and minimalist user-interface design because of its consistent layout and enforced standards, Airbnb fails to provide important information in regards to accessibility when searching for travel experiences.
 There needs to be improvement regarding the amount of visible icons, more filters to be available, and better descriptors that are easily seen to enable better efficiency.
 >  The website has great visibility of system status because lets the user know when it is processing their request by providing a message and has rapid feedback when problems are occurring.
 Yet tripadvisor needs to develop more efficient design when users are searching for experiences because there is limited hovering functions and icons that are available.
 As well as too many buttons that tarnish the aesthetic of the website to enable quick accessability.

+More can be found via https://github.com/rodriguezgloria/DH110/blob/main/Assignment01.md

 ### UX Storytelling
 <img src="./images/NADIAPERSONA.png" width=700px>

 <img src="./images/GERALDPERSONA.png" width=700px>

+More can be found via https://github.com/rodriguezgloria/DH110/blob/main/Assignment04.md

 ### High-Fidelity Prototype
 > Link: https://www.figma.com/proto/1Z4uOooQoil2pwlAg4809N/DH-Assignment-6?node-id=66%3A1517&scaling=scale-down&page-id=0%3A1

+More can be found via https://github.com/rodriguezgloria/DH110/blob/main/Assignment06.md